 Fraudulent transfers are one way in which creditors can set aside a transfer by a debtor to another person or entity.
-They occur when the debtor either makes a transfer of assets with the intent to defraud his or her creditors or, in some states, when a debtor makes a transfer while insolvent or […]
+They occur when the debtor either makes a transfer of assets with the intent to defraud his or her creditors or, in some states, when a debtor makes a transfer while insolvent or when […]

 What is a Demand Letter?